AhmadRiza/cv/README.md

 **Android Engineer** @ [Deliv](https://deliv.co.id/) _(February 2019 - November 2020)_ <br>
 Multi payment platform for warungs and medium and micro business.
-- Led the development of the [Kios Deliv](https://play.google.com/store/apps/details?id=id.co.deliv.kios) app to transform the company's business model from ride-hailing to multi-payment.
+- Independently developed the [Kios Deliv Android app](https://play.google.com/store/apps/details?id=id.co.deliv.kios) to contribute to the company's business model transformation into a multi-payment service.
 - Created custom Bluetooth printer drivers to handle printing of custom payment invoices across multiple device types
 - Initiated and developed the cashier feature that can be used in offline mode and automatically synced when online
 - Developed the merchant feature to restock warungs and implemented Google Maps SDK to handle delivery process